NessJade96/18-NoSQL-Social-Network-API/README.md

 3. Reactions schema(model) created

 4. Added the reaciton api requests to the thought controllers.
+Additionally I pushed the thought id to the user when a user creates a thought.

+5. Created the add and remove friends from the user controller, removed seed data that isnt required.